WhoshouldIsee Tracks

 How Often Should Odour Assessors be Screened?

-If you have staff members responsible for assessing odour, they should complete odour sensitivity testing at least annually.
+Staff responsible for assessing odour should complete odour sensitivity testing at least annually.
+This forms part of competency and quality assurance procedures.

 It strengthened health and safety guidance, introduced stricter sampling procedures, and clarified measurement uncertainty.
 This helps operators achieve more reliable, safe odour assessment.